linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/HBS Note on the Leveraged Loan Market.md

 # Collateralized Loan Obligations

 Close were the largest investors in – and arguably the largest driving force behind – the credit boom in leveraged loans preceding the 2007-2008 financial crisis.
-Close differ from other institutions that participate in the high-yield loan market in several ways, giving CLO managers different incentives from those of other syndicate participants.
+CLOs differ from other institutions that participate in the high-yield loan market in several ways, giving CLO managers different incentives from those of other syndicate participants.

 Exhibit 7 illustrates the structure of a typical CLO.
 To structure a CLO, a collateral manager—typically an investment management company—sets up a bankruptcy-remote special purpose vehicle (SPV).
 The collateral manager then assembles a collateral portfolio by acquiring pieces of syndicated corporate loans, engages with the underwriter and credit rating agency to structure and rate the deal, and issues securities to investors backed by the principal and interest payments from the loans.
 A CLO manager's compensation is only weakly tied to deal performance.
 CLO managers used to receive a base fee on the order of 40-50 basis points per year, typically senior to all notes, but this is likely to change with the risk retention for securitized products, required by the Dodd-Frank Act.
 CLO managers are not required to hold equity in the deal, but most often do own a share of the equity, receive an incentive fee that is subordinate to equity, or have a partial claim on the residual interest.
 CLO decisions are made by the CLO managers, so the fact that their incentives are tied to the equity tranche and not to the whole overall structure—as they would be for any other lender—is important.